-Also new is a link to the Consolidated Celtic Calendar.
+Mayor Kirk Caldwell has declared March 1 to April 18, 2015 Celtic Days in Honolulu.
 Click on the link below this message and you see a list of all of the Celtic events in Hawaii sponsored by the following organizations:

 Thanks to the leaders and members of these organizations for coming together to support each other and further Celtic culture in Hawai'i.

 Finally, if you're not a member, just click on the 'Sign Up' link to the right and you can join online!
 We'll be looking forward to seeing you soon.

 Your Board of Directors

 Download the Consolidated Celtic Calendar